Our History

 1982

-Dr. Schweitzer founds Schweitzer Engineering Laboratories with the invention of the SEL-21, the first relay to use microprocessor-based computation and algorithms.
+Dr. Schweitzer launches Schweitzer Engineering Laboratories with the invention of the SEL-21, the first relay to use microprocessor-based computation and algorithms.

 1984